 - You know that God has arranged the entire universe to come close to you.

 - You used to be surprised at how you view the world and all the brave decisions you are compelled to make until you realized that this is what faith looks like.

 - You let your bravery define you.
 You grow from one brave decision to the next brave decision to the next brave decision.

-We are beginning year 3 of this Bravester project.
-Three years and still growing and learning so much.
 I must close this checklist with this voice-in-my-head quote.
 As you know if you are on this journey with me, Dr. Brene’ Brown’s research has brought research to my faith.
 This has been my lived-out faith for nearly 40 years and then I find this quote and realize I’ve been living it:

 Choosing authenticity and worthiness is an absolute act of resistance.
 Choosing to live and love with our whole hearts is an act of defiance.
 You’re going to confuse, piss off, and terrify a lot of people—including yourself.
 One minute you’ll pray that the transformation never stops, and the next minute you will pray that it never ends.
 You’ll also wonder how you can feel so brave and so afraid at the same time.
 At least that’s how I feel most of the time…brave, afraid, and very very alive. –Dr. Brene’ Brown, The Gifts of Imperfection